Christmas in Las Vegas

 Aria and Park MGM - Modern Holiday Design

-- Contemporary style: Modern, artistic approach to holiday decor
+Contemporary, artistic approach to holiday decor with seasonal art installations

 M Resort - Gingerbread Village Champion

-- Display size: One of Nevada's largest and most detailed gingerbread creations
+Nevada's largest and most detailed gingerbread village creation

 Red Rock Casino Resort - Upscale Local Holiday